 Rarely have PEZ dispensers featured real people, however; when humans have been depicted, they have generally been either fictional characters (such as Santa Claus) or generic representations of roles (such as a fireman or pilot).
 The initial exceptions came in 1976, when PEZ distributed a special series of nine dispensers based on an American history theme to coincide with the bicentennial of the United States.

-The Bi-Centennial PEZ dispensers were also primarily generic representations of types (Indian Chief, wounded soldier) and fictional characters (Uncle Sam).
+The bicentennial PEZ dispensers were also primarily generic representations of types (such as "Indian chief" and "wounded soldier") and fictional characters ("Uncle Sam").
 But despite what was claimed in a popular trivia item afterwards, the series also included dispensers representing not just one, but three real people: legendary flag-maker Betsy Ross, frontiersman Daniel Boone, and celebrated Revolutionary War figure Paul Revere.
-(The Paul Revere figure was simply designated “Captain,” so it was often overlooked as one of the few “real person” dispensers):
+(The Paul Revere figure was simply designated “captain,” so it was often overlooked as one of the few “real person” dispensers).

 The roster of “real person PEZ dispensers” has expanded considerably since the U.S. bicentennial in 1976: